bfontaine/gzsize/man/gzsize.md

 ## SEE ALSO

-The projet homepage is at <https://github.com/bfontaine/gzsize>.
+The project homepage is at <https://github.com/bfontaine/gzsize>.